Export a copy of the standard user acceptance testing (UAT) database

 As part of database refresh, scale unit channel database records (in the Channel Database form) cannot be moved across environments since they represent environment specific configuration.

 For Retail Cloud Scale Units, you can regenerate the channel database record by issuing a re-deployment of your scale units in LCS.
-For more information, see Database refresh and Initialize Retail Cloud Scale Unit.
+For more information, see Refresh database and Initialize Retail Cloud Scale Unit.

 Database refresh and Retail Self-Service installers